 Heroic BSOD: The plan to take down Green Lantern involves putting him in one of these with lots of trickery and a healthy dose of fear gas.

 Hero Insurance: Wonder Woman clearly has her premiums paid up.
 Cheetah uses some Applied Phlebotinum to force Diana to see everyone around her as Cheetah, causing the Amazon to assault what may be dozens of civilians and cops, not to mention ripping off Cyborg's arm.
 Cyborg snaps her out of it, but still, she's committed a good number of assaults of Muggles and never gets called on it.
 Well, not to her face.

 Idiot Ball: In-story, Green Lantern accuses Batman of carrying the ball.
 GL's actually okay with the idea of Batman having contingency plans to take down the League; what he objects to is Batman letting those plans be stolen.

-Lady in Red: A blonde woman in a red dress J'onn meets in the bar.
+Lady in Red: A blonde woman in a red dress J'onn meets in the bar and gets close to him with the kind of behavior one might expect from women dressed in red.
 It was Ma'alefa'ak in disguise.

 Leeroy Jenkins: In the beginning, Superman asks Batman to wait for backup, but Batman shuts off his communicator and charges in.
 The Royal Flush Gang kicks the crap out of him before the Justice League shows up.